kehantan/labbook/docs/protein/sds_page.rst

 **Procedure**

 #.
-Remove the casting frame that contains the casted gel from the casting stand.
+Remove the casting frame from the casting stand.
 #.
 Release the clamp of casting frame and remove the glass plates from the casting frame.
 #.
 Place the glass plates into one side of the cassette.
 If you are only running one gel, place a dummy plate on the other side of the cassette.

     * There are two types of cassette.
 If you are running only one gel, use the cassette with the electrode sticking out.
 If you use the one without electrode sticking up, the gel won't run, the power supply will give error when you press start.
     * Make sure the lower glass plate facing the inside of the cassette.
+If using dummy plate, there are texts engraved on the plate to indicate which side of the plate should be facing inwards.
 Direction is important, this allows a closed circuit to form.

 #.
 Secure the glass plates and the dummy plate with the clamps on both sides.
 #.
 Insert the cassette into the buffer tank.
+Match the colour, black to black, red to red.
 #.
 Fill the inner compartment of the cassete (the space between glass plates and dummy plate) with running buffer until the brim.
 Fill the buffer tank (outside of the cassette) with running buffer until the marker on the buffer tank.

     * The marker on the buffer tank shows the buffer level for at least 2 plates.
 I usually just fill up to the '2 gel' marker even I am only running 1 gel.